Trey Mancini Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.
+- The Giants' 4.08 team ERA ranks 13th among all MLB pitching staffs.

-- The Giants have a 4.10 team ERA that ranks 12th among all MLB pitching staffs.
+- Giants pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Giants pitchers combine to allow 67 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Giants are sending Brebbia (2-0) to the mound for his sixth start of the season.
+He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.

-- DeSclafani makes the start for the Giants, his 13th of the season.
-He is 4-5 with a 3.97 ERA and 51 strikeouts in 70 1/3 innings pitched.
+- His last appearance came on Wednesday against the Colorado Rockies, when the right-hander went one scoreless inning while allowing two hits.

-- The righty last appeared on Sunday against the Baltimore Orioles, when he tossed three innings, allowing five earned runs while giving up five hits.
+- In 26 games this season, the 33-year-old has amassed a 3.65 ERA and 12 strikeouts per nine innings, while allowing a batting average of .217 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.